bigcommerce/catalyst/docs/localization.md

 ## i18n configuration

-After you created a language file, add its name to the `i18n.ts` config file.
+After you created a language file, add its name to the `routing.ts` config file.

 For example, if you created a `fr.json` file, include `fr` when you define the locales: